| <!-- -->Sumi Senthi

 Value for all

-The BBC has been on a mission to create a positive impact with digital experiences - this project demonstrated the ability for flexible media to do just that.
+The BBC has been on a mission to create a positive impact with digital experiences - this project demonstrated the ability for these features to do just that.

 The response from this project was overwhelmingly positive - from both audiences and BBC staff.